Preparation Takes Diligence

 Most digital marketing agencies have “bad citizens”.
 Bad citizens are legacy or high-maintenance clients that consume a lot of resources but produce little to no profit.
 These accounts distract your team from more worthwhile endeavors.
 These accounts can also be demotivating for team members.
 Above all, move away from survival and move towards prosperity.
-Rid your agency of bad citizens.
+Rid your digital marketing agency of bad citizens.
 Increase wallet share with high-potential clients.
 Also invest in additional efforts to bring in ideal clients.

 There are things you do really well.
 There are also sectors that will grow faster post-Coronavirus shutdown.
-Determine what your digital marketing agency can do extremely well for people and then proactively pursue those opportunities.
+For digital marketing agency growth, determine what your agency can do extremely well for people and then proactively pursue those opportunities.

 Accelerate success by taking the right actions at the right time.
 Prioritize your actions moving forward in order to grow after the Coronavirus shutdown.
 I am a former digital marketing agency owner who survived the Dot-com crash, the post-9/11 economy, embezzlement, and difficult merger and acquisitions.
 I have personally and successfully used the tactics described in the above checklist.

 My current focus is to help digital marketing agencies recruit the talent they need to be successful.
 The strategies described here are meant to help digital marketing agencies survive adversity and accelerate growth.
 You may not take action on all seven items on the checklist.
 However, pursuing just one or two of these strategies can have great impact on your business.
 Contact us for more information on digital marketing agency growth.